sst-product-team/grade-engine/README.md

 GradeEngine(PerformanceData: Dataframe, Metrics: DataFrame) -> sorted listof StudentData
 ```

-## Tech Stack
+## Tech Stack & API Specifications

-The logic will be written purely in Python and will be served using a FastAPI server, with the following endpoints:-
+The frontend will be written React and the logic will be written purely in Python and will be served using a FastAPI server, with the following endpoints:-

 ```
 GET /data